In this article, you will learn

 - Language [15] – select the desired language for the Mounting Instruction.
 This determines the language used for field labels.
 Note, however, that labels for user-defined fields are not translated.

-- Include Overview Page [8] – the overview page provides a summarized representation of the entire order.
+- Include Overview Page [8] – the overview page provides a summarized representation of an entire order.
 All order-relevant information is consolidated and clearly displayed here.

 - Include Overview Page of all Tiles of the Print Item [9] – the overview page includes a summary of all used tiles, including all dimensions and the mounting sequence.